trickeydan/website/content/posts/kit-design.md

 If your hardware is already supported, or maintained by someone else, it is easy to create the most basic API.
 20 lines should be more than enough for a MVP of the SR kit.
 Yet in reality, it will be much more complex.
 Every competition will implement some of their own details, from the OS through to game specific details like marker sizes.

-The first implementation of a *j5* based API, [sbot](https://github.com/sourcebots/sbot) was successfully deployed at [Smallpeice 2019](/posts/smallpeice2019), which barely a glitch.
+The first implementation of a *j5* based API, [sbot](https://github.com/sourcebots/sbot) was successfully deployed at [Smallpeice 2019](/posts/smallpeice2019), with barely a glitch.
 I plan to write up on exactly what we did encounter, and how we were able to deploy it with so few issues.

 *j5* has had a few focal points during it's development, but the one that I've been most keen on is User Experience.
 From useful error messages, through to a short beep when your robot is ready to start, it makes all of the difference when kit is used in a high-stress environment like Smallpeice.
 Code quality has been at the top of the list too, and I had a great few hours finding the strictest, yet still practical, settings for our linting and testing tools.